fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 ## Topic: Parents should help their children to choose a career
 1. Disagree:
-   1. If parents choose a career for their children, it creates permanent responsibilities for parents because the moment children face a tough spot they would blame them for that...
+   1. If parents choose a career for their children, it creates permanent responsibilities for parents because **the moment children face a tough spot** they would blame them for that...
-   2. It could effectively decrease children's self-steem and self-confidence
+   2. It could effectively decrease **children's self-esteem and self-confidence**
 2. Agree:
-   1. parents can predict potential prosperity of each career; therefore, they can help their children to choose a job which offers the highest salaries and most prominent social status :)
+   1. parents can predict **potential prosperity** of each career; therefore, they can help their children to choose a job which offers the highest salaries and most prominent social status :)
    2. Teenagers have an **unstable state of mind**; thus, they might fail to **distinguish between temporary feelings and the authentic desires** they have, which leads them to choose a career that might not suit them the best in the future:)

 ## Topic: Children should receive money for doing household tasks such as cleaning.
 1. Disagree:
-   1. It's a kind of reciprocity, as the parents are not paid for raising children; they should do their share as well.
+   1. **It's a kind of reciprocity**, as the parents are not paid for raising children; they should do their share as well.
    2. There is stuff in life which **cannot equal money**; household tasks and activities are great examples of this.
 2. Agree:
    1. Money could be a **great encouragement** for children to be more **cooperative**.